E-Code-AI/e-code/replit.md

 # E-Code Platform

 ## Overview
-E-Code is an AI-assisted web-based IDE for rapid prototyping, education, and enterprise use.
-It enables autonomous workspace generation from natural language prompts, offering live previews and streaming progress.
-The platform supports multi-provider AI model selection, real-time collaboration, and robust security, aiming to streamline coding and enhance learning as an enterprise-grade solution.
+E-Code is an AI-assisted web-based IDE designed for rapid prototyping, education, and enterprise use.
+Its core purpose is to streamline coding and enhance learning by enabling autonomous workspace generation from natural language prompts, offering live previews, and streaming progress.
+The platform supports multi-provider AI model selection, real-time collaboration, and robust security, aiming to be an enterprise-grade solution.
+Key ambitions include market leadership in AI-driven development tools and fostering a new era of accessible and efficient coding.

 ## User Preferences
 - **Communication:** Simple, everyday language